 The cool thing about the D-Ball is that it is offered weights from 10lbs to 200lbs, making this the best medicine ball for anyone looking for some serious heavy weight.
 For heavy-duty training, strongman training and getting some serious results, the D-Ball ELIMINATOR should be on your wish list.
 The benefits of strongman-type training are far and wide, with increased wrist and finger strength, as well as the building of full-body functional strength.

-This ball is also extremely well-suited to wall-ball training, which involves throwing the ball into a wall and catching it.
+This ball is also extremely well-suited to wall ball training, which involves throwing the ball into a wall and catching it.
 This can be performed from a racked squat position, an overhand throw, and underhand throw and a diagonal throw.
 The tough coating on the D-Ball ELIMINATOR partnered with the ribbed grip and versatile weight range make this ball a versatile and long-lasting option for functional fitness in your home gym setup.

 #4: Wacces Medicine Ball

 Workouts with bouncing medicine balls improve wrist and finger strength, improve hand-eye coordination, improve proprioceptive mobility and can get you in killer shape for your company basketball tournament or your weekly game at the courts downtown.
-Dribbling, shooting, touch drills, tosses and hard bounces off of the floor and wall are a way to burn calories and tone your body.
+Dribbling, shooting, touch drills, wall ball, tosses and hard bounces off of the floor are a way to burn calories and tone your body.
 These functional exercises translate to many real-world scenarios as well, so if you’re new to fitness and start working out with a bouncing medicine ball, you can look forward to better reflexes, better balance, increased mobility and all-around strength.

 The Wacces Medicine Ball looks a lot like a basketball, and is much like one in construction.
 In fact, if you closed your eyes and grabbed one of these, you’d probably think it was a basketball (despite the extra weight, of course).
-A durable, textured, rubber outer layer makes the ball long lasting and easy to grip.
+A durable, textured finish, rubber outer layer makes the ball long lasting and easy to grip.
 The Wacces ball is air-filled and comes in weights from 2lbs to 25lbs.
 For athletic strength and conditioning with the addition of sport-specific skillword, this is probably the best medicine ball to work with that will have you tearing up the court in no time.

 #5: Power Rope Medicine Ball